volcengine/verl/docs/advance/rollout_corr_math.md

 ## The Three-Policy Problem and Notation

 In general off-policy RL, we must manage three distinct policies that create two sources of distribution drift.
 The rollout correction framework handles **any scenario** where the data collection distribution differs from the training distribution.

+**Note:** This three-policy framework implements **decoupled PPO** ([Hilton et al., 2021](https://arxiv.org/abs/2110.00641)), which separates the behavior policy (for off-policy correction) from the proximal policy (for PPO clipping).
+This decoupling enables batch size invariance and better utilization of stale data.

 ### The Three Policies